Purdue University Logo

 The Purdue University logo embodies the unity and strength of the university community.
 The symbol represents the drive for new accomplishments and achievements, reflecting the university’s forward-looking focus.
-The emblem, aimed at the younger generation, considers its tastes and interests, emphasizing modern trends and innovations.
+The emblem, aimed at younger generations, considers their tastes and interests, emphasizing modern trends and innovations.

 Purdue University: Brand overview